Amandeepdhak/DTMashupsLive/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-Use this space to list resources you find helpful and would like to give credit to.
-I've included a few of my favorites to kick things off!
+Data Technology would like to give credit to the following people/resources for helping to build these Qlik Sense Mashups template

 * [Amandeep Dhak](https://www.linkedin.com/in/amandeep-dhak/)
 * [Material Icons](https://fonts.google.com/icons)